WeblateOrg/weblate/docs/admin/projects.rst

     Creates additional component to existing one, just for different branch.
 Upload translations files
-    Upload translation files to Weblate in case you do not have version control or do not want to intergrate it with Weblate.
+    Upload translation files to Weblate in case you do not have version control or do not want to integrate it with Weblate.
 You can later update the content using the web interface or :ref:`api`.
 Translate document
     Upload single document and translate that.